-- 2 cups 2% or whole milk, non-dairy works too
+- 2 cups 2% milk or whole milk, or non-dairy milk

 - A pinch of salt

-- 1 ounce 70% dark chocolate, finely chopped (optional, for a richer hot chocolate — use semi-sweet for a sweeter drink)
+- 1 ounce 70% finely chopped dark chocolate, optional, for a richer hot chocolate

 - Homemade or store-bought marshmallows, for serving

-- Optional — Make the cornstarch slurry for a thicker hot chocolate: In a small bowl, whisk cold milk with cornstarch until no clumps remain.
+- In a small bowl, whisk cold milk with cornstarch until no clumps remain.
+Set aside

-- In a 3-quart saucepan, add sugar, cocoa powder, milk, and a pinch of salt.
-Bring to a boil, then let simmer for 5 minutes, whisking frequently to ensure the cocoa powder melts into the milk and the bottom of the pan doesn’t burn.
-If the milk begins to burn, lower the heat.
+- In a 3-quart saucepan, add sugar, 1 tablespoon cocoa powder, milk, and a pinch of salt.
+Bring to a boil, then reduce the heat and simmer the mixture for 5 minutes.
+Whisk frequently to ensure the cocoa powder melts into the milk.
+Taste and adjust, adding the additional cocoa powder if desired.Note: Lower the heat as needed to prevent the milk from burning.

-- Add chopped chocolate (if using) and cornstarch slurry and bring to a boil.
+- Add chopped chocolate (if using) and cornstarch slurry (if using) and bring to a boil.
 Whisk constantly for 2 minutes at a boil.
-Note that cornstarch needs to be at a boil for at least one minute to activate and thicken.
+Note: Cornstarch needs to boil for at least one minute to activate and thicken.

-- Taste and adjust the hot chocolate, then remove from the heat and stir in the vanilla extract.
-Serve hot and top with marshmallows.
+- Remove from the heat then stir in the vanilla extract.
+Divide hot chocolate amongst two mugs and top with marshmallows.